statbiophys/NoisET/README.md

 import noisets
 from noisets import noisettes as ns
 ```
-You can download Jupyter notebook and modify it with your own PATHTODATA / datafile specificities.
+You can download the Jupyter notebook and modify it with your own PATHTODATA / datafile specificities.

 ## 2/ Generate synthetic data for null model learning:

-To check qualitatively consistency of NoisET first function (1) with experiments or for other reasons, it can be useful to generates synthetic replicates from null model (described in Methods section).
+To qualitatively check consistency of the NoisET first function (1) with experiments or for other reasons, it can be useful to generates synthetic replicates from the null model (described in Methods section).

 ### A/ Command line

 #### 1/ Choice of noise model:
-As before `--NBP`, `--NB`, or `--Poisson`.
+`--NBPoisson`: Negative Binomial + Poisson Noise Model - 5 parameters \
+`--NB`: Negative Binomial - 4 parameters  \
+`--Poisson`: Poisson - 2 parameters

 #### 2/ Specify learnt parameters:
 `--nullpara 'PATH/FOLDER/NULLPARAS.npy'`: parameters learnt thanks to NoisET function (1) \
 !!!
-Watch out to match correctly the noise model and the null parameters file content : 5 parameters for `--NBP`, 4 parameters for `--NB`and 2 parameters
+Make sure to match correctly the noise model and the null parameter file content : 5 parameters for `--NBP`, 4 parameters for `--NB`and 2 parameters
 for `--Poisson`.

 #### 3/ Sequencing properties of data: